mebeim/aoc/2021/README.md

 We need to be careful when moving the player positions: game tiles are numbered from 1 to 10.
 Each time we increase a player's position we need to then decrease it in steps of 10 until it reaches a value below 10.
-To make it easier, we could use tile numbers from 0 to 9 instead: this way we can simply use the modulus operator (`%`) to wrap the player's position around after increasing it.
-When adding to the total score, we'll simply add the current position *plus 1* to account for the fact that our tiles are all numbered 1 lower than the original ones.
+To make it easier, we will use tile numbers from 0 to 9 instead: this way we can simply use the modulus operator (`%`) to wrap the player's position around after increasing it.
+When adding to the total score, we'll add the current position *plus 1* to account for the fact that our tiles are all numbered 1 lower than the original ones.

 ```python
 from itertools import cycle